Jaimeloeuf/mw/api/src/infra/Telegram/Bots/README.md

 ## Bot addition/deletion
-1. Once a new Bot is added or a Bot is deleted, re-run codegen with `npm run codegen all` to update the generated `infra` export namespace.
+1. Once a new Bot is added or a Bot is deleted, re-run codegen with `npm run codegen:cogenie all` to update the generated `infra` export namespace.
 The codegen step responsible for this is `genInfraBarrelFile`.
 1. Register the bot in [`allBotLoaders.ts`](./allBotLoaders.ts).